mmbmf1/mmbmf1/posts/pagination-strategies.md

 ## The Solution

 Use LIMIT and OFFSET with metadata for navigation.
+Break large result sets into manageable pages, returning only the records requested along with metadata that helps clients navigate through pages.
+Include information like total count, current page, and whether more pages exist.

 **Offset-based pagination:**
 ```typescript